Clinician helping a patient review blood pressure readings

 Common reading questions

 I got 155/95.
 Should I panic?
 Take a breath.
-One high reading does not tell the whole story.
+One high reading doesn't tell the whole story.
 It could be affected by stress, poor sleep, coffee, movement, or even how you were sitting.
 Rest properly for 5–10 minutes, then check again.
 If it stays high after several checks at different times, speak with a clinician.
+If you're dealing with one surprising number and aren't sure what to do next, read One High Blood Pressure Reading — What Should I Do?.

 I got 120/90.
 Is that normal?
 The systolic number is fine, but the diastolic (90) is in Stage 1 hypertension range.
 This is worth monitoring.
 Check a few times over the next week and share the readings with your doctor.

-How to Check Your Blood Pressure at Home in Nigeria — Properly
+How to Check Your Blood Pressure at Home in Nigeria Properly

 A reading is only useful if you can trust how it was taken.
 Many people get misleading numbers because of small mistakes in the measurement process.